MeTheFlea/portfolio/_projects/PS4.md

 imgDir: /images/PS4/
 imgCount: 2
-bin: Binaries availble on request (this is a .pkg file that can only be installed manually onto another PlayStation 4).
+bin: Binaries available on request (this is a .pkg file that can only be installed manually onto another PlayStation 4).
 source: Source files unavailable due to NDA. title : PlayStation 4 Arkanoid Clone
 tech: